-Planting and Storing Flower BulbsLearn how to properly buy, plant, grow and care for bulbs
+How & When to Plant BulbsLearn how to properly buy, plant, grow and care for flower bulbs

 Bulbs are little packets of flower power that make us wait weeks, sometimes months, for results — but boy, are they worth it.
 The term “bulb” often refers not only to true bulbs, but also plants with tuberous roots, tubers, corms, and rhizomes; the information here can be applied to all of these.
 With a little basic knowledge, anyone can grow beautiful bulbs.